romilly/fonny/docs/testing.md

 ### Unit Tests

-Unit tests focus on testing individual components in isolation, using mocks for dependencies when necessary.
-This is facilitated by the hexagonal architecture of Fonny, which defines clear interfaces (ports) that can be mocked.
+Unit tests focus on testing individual components in isolation, using test doubles for dependencies when necessary.
+This is facilitated by the hexagonal architecture of Fonny, which defines clear interfaces (ports) that can be implemented by test doubles.

+Key principles for unit tests:
+- Create proper test doubles (with "Mock" prefix) that implement the required interfaces
+- Avoid using mocking libraries like MagicMock which can lead to brittle tests
+- Focus on testing behavior rather than implementation details

 ### Integration Tests

 Integration tests verify that multiple components work together correctly.
 For example, testing that the ForthRepl correctly interacts with the SerialAdapter and ArchivistPort implementations.

+The SerialAdapter tests have been moved from unit tests to integration tests, as they should test with a real Pico device rather than using mocks.
+These tests:
+1. Use a real connection to a Pico device at `/dev/ttyACM0`
+2. Are skippable with a pytest marker if the Pico is not connected
+3. Test sending Forth commands and verify the responses

 ### End-to-End Tests